pangolp/docswow/smart_scripts_event_type.md

 - SMART_EVENT_UPDATE_IC

+This event is used when entering a combat.

 | Name                  | Value | Param1     | Param2     | Param3    | Param4    | Param5 | Comment    |
 |-----------------------|-------|------------|------------|-----------|-----------|--------|------------|
 | SMART_EVENT_UPDATE_IC | 0     | InitialMin | InitialMax | RepeatMin | RepeatMax |        | In combat. |